prajwalsingh/MSQ-GAN/README.md

 # MSQ-GAN
-Mode Seeking Quick GAN is a generative network which is combination of different GAN training strategies for fast and stable network training.
+Mode Seeking Quick GAN is a generative network which is combination of different GAN training strategies for fast and stable network training with sparse training data.

 # References